 Overall, this area of Sandy/Marsh/Jack lakes and the Sackville River Corridor has been recognized for nearly five decades, provincially, municipally and locally, and in multiple reports and studies, to be a special landscape worth protecting.
 Community efforts plus some twists of fate have allowed them to remain largely in good condition, and other twists of fate have caused the past protective processes to fall short.
 With development coming ever nearer, this may be our last opportunity. – SLCA/SRA 2017

 Today, there exists the Jack Lake Regional Park (identified in the 2006 Regional Plan, still to be formally designated*) consisting of approximately 1000 acres (406 hectares) on the eastern side of Sandy Lake, and encompassing the Lions Club Sandy Lake Beach Park, established circa 2000.

-The proposed Sandy Lake Regional Park or Sandy/Jack Lake Regional Park includes the lands inside the black borders in the map at top right; the rose coloured lands are currently owned by HRM.
+HRM’s Conceptual Boundaries for the Jack lake Regional Park as identified in 2015* includes the lands inside the black borders in the map at top right; the rose coloured lands are currently owned by HRM.